worldofeuc/worldofeuc.github.io/about.md

 We are not currently sponsored.
 The platform is funded where required by the community.

-If you would like to join, we have a standing [open invite link here](https://t.co/UEBgTHRDXF).
+If you would like to join, we have a standing [open invite link here](https://join.slack.com/t/worldofeuc/shared_invite/zt-dexotib9-vL0IzKmh9QhPrGxE8LotAA).

 If anyone has ideas or contributions they would like to add to this community, we are open to suggestions.

 We welcome input and contributions in any way, however our core focus will be one of community, and we will keep to that core above anything else.
 Should you wish to contribute and help in any way, do so knowing that we will not push any particular solution or technology.

+## Diversity in Tech

 ## Admin help and support